RightIntel/api-client/README.md

 For other stacks or vanity domains, the proper domain will be used.

-## ApiResponse
+## Response API

-A custom Sharpr class to make it easier to work with responses.
+`ApiResponse` is a custom Sharpr class to make it easier to work with responses.

 - `{Object} request` The original request object that was passed to ky `[k]`
   - `{String} url` A raw URL to use instead of the endpoint `[S]`